A little later than planned but here is my final betting diary update for Cheltenham.

-On to Friday then, which is Gold Cup Day of course but there were plenty of other high quality races to enjoy too.
+On to Friday then, which was Gold Cup Day of course but there were plenty of other high quality races to enjoy too.
+I was at a special Cheltenham day out which was a lot of fun.

 Just a reminder that I am using a twofold strategy this week, which is: